-Fund Financial Statements
+Fund Financial Statements (Continued)

-Governmental fund financial statements are presented using the current financial resources measurement focus and the modified accrual basis of accounting.
-Under the current financial resources measurement focus, only current assets, deferred outflows of resources, current liabilities, and deferred inflows of resources are generally included on the governmental fund balance sheet.
 Governmental fund operating statements present increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in fund balance.
 Under the modified accrual basis of accounting, revenues are recognized as soon as they are both measurable and available.
 Measurable means that the amounts can be estimated or otherwise determined.
 Available means that the amounts were collected during the reporting period or soon enough thereafter to be available to finance the expenditures accrued for the current reporting period.
 For this purpose, the District considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
-The District's levied property taxes, user fees, and investment earnings associated with the current period are considered to be susceptible to accrual.
+The District's levied property taxes and investment earnings associated with the current period are considered to be susceptible to accrual.
 Expenditures generally are recorded when a liability is incurred.